olekolek1000/wayvr/README.md

 - Most XWayland applications via `cage`

 # Known issues

+- Context menus are not functional in most cases yet

 - Due to unknown circumstances, dma-buf textures may display various graphical glitches due to invalid dma-buf tiling modifier.
 Please report your GPU model when filing an issue.
 Alternatively, you can run wlx-overlay-s with `LIBGL_ALWAYS_SOFTWARE=1` to mitigate that (Smithay compositor will be running in software renderer mode).